Toston-App/lake/.github/WHATSAPP_INTEGRATION.md

 # WhatsApp Integration

-This document provides information on how to set up and use the WhatsApp integration for wallet transaction tracking.

 ## Overview

 The WhatsApp integration allows users to send transaction information via WhatsApp messages.
 This makes it easy to record expenses, incomes, and transfers (soon) on the go.